|

 Top 10+ Tim Minchin Tracks [on Spotify]

 Why Tim Minchin?
 That's a reasonable question.
 During a sabbatical from my position at the University of Minnesota (January 2011), my family & I were living in New York City.
-My wife stumbled upon Tim Minchin's musical performance on a Showtime special ... it was a one-and-a-half-hour version of his two-and-a-half-hour concert at the Royal Albert Hall (2010) (to rent or buy via YouTube).
-To this day, it remains one of my, favorite musical performances ever, and he performed for two sold-out nights at the Royal Albert Hall during the Royal Wedding (Will & Kate).
+My wife stumbled upon Tim Minchin's musical performance on a Showtime special ... it was a one-and-a-half-hour version of his two-and-a-half-hour concert at the Royal Albert Hall (2010), which you can rent or buy via YouTube.
+To this day, it remains one of my all-time favorite musical performances ever, and he performed for two sold-out nights at the Royal Albert Hall during the Royal Wedding (Will & Kate).
 I identified Tim Minchin as my "musical discovery" for 2011 ... wondering why I hadn't heard of him earlier.
 I consider his comedy performances the pinnacle of his success.
 In my opinion, he is not only a highly creative, gifted creative talent, he is also a truly phenomenal performer, composer, and comedian.
 [Side note: I consider comedians among the most highly intelligent communicators in our culture.]
 Tim brings together his musical brilliance (not a word I use often) with what I consider to be hilariously comedic narratives between the songs.
 Many of his lyrics are either outright hilarious or cause you to think ... a LOT!
 He then went on to portray Judas in Andrew Lloyd Webber's "arena tour" of Jesus Christ Superstar (DVD released 2012); as you may be aware, that story is told through the eyes of Judas.
 Then, he went on to create the music and lyrics for Broadway musicals: Matilda (2011) and Groundhog Day (2017).

 I hope you enjoy the songs below.
-Like any decent comedian, these days, I guarantee that just about everyone will be offended by at least something he says, sings, or does.
+Like any decent comedian these days, I guarantee that just about everyone will be offended by at least something he says, sings, or does.
 I encourage you to take it as a challenge ... and think!! |

 - Prejudice